Whether an integrated graphics card is good enough depends on the nature of your work and your requirements.

 Not All CPUs Have Integrated Graphics

-Both Intel and AMD have CPUs that do not feature an integrated graphics.
+Both Intel and AMD have CPUs that do not feature integrated graphics.

-If you happen to have a CPU lacking an iGPU, then you will have to invest in a dedicated GPU to add basic video output support to your PC.
+If you have a CPU lacking an iGPU, you must invest in a dedicated GPU to add essential video output support to your PC.

-So is integrated graphics card good enough?
+So is an integrated graphics card good enough?
 Again, it depends upon your use case.
-For AAA and high level gaming, iGPUs are certainly not sufficient.
-Neither are they good for professional designing and editing work.
+For AAA and high-level gaming, iGPUs are certainly not sufficient.
+Neither are they suitable for professional designing and editing work.

-However, for day to day use, casual gaming (gaming on popular online games at low graphics) and casual editing, an integrated graphics card is more than sufficient.
+However, an integrated graphics card is sufficient for day-to-day use, casual gaming (gaming on popular online games at low graphics), and casual editing.

 At the same time, it should also be noted that not all iGPUs are created equally.
-While recent iGPUs are great for casual gaming, some of the older iGPUs such Intel HD 5000 and 4000 should not be used for gaming at all.
+While recent iGPUs are great for casual gaming, some older iGPUs, such as Intel HD 5000 and 4000, should not be used.

 FREQUENTLY ASKED QUESTIONS

 1. Are integrated graphics cards suitable for gaming?